lu-m-dev/earthquake-viewer/README.md

 # Earthquake Viewer
 Visualize real-world geographical data on a 3D textured globe.

+_Please note: The full source code is omitted from this public mirror to preserve academic integrity.
+It can be provided for review upon request._

 ## Demo
 <img src="./demo.gif" alt="game demo" style="width: 80%; height: auto; display: block; margin: auto;"/>